GaneshKolekar4753/blog-api/README.md

 <h1>Blogs-Api 📝</h1>

 <p>The Blog Management API is a RESTful API built with Node.js, Express.js, and Sequelize.
 It provides functionalities to manage blog posts, tags, and user accounts within a blog platform.
-The API includes features such as CRUD operations for posts and tags, search/filter functionalities, user authentication, and role-based access control.</p>
+The API includes features such as CRUD operations for posts and tags, search/filter functionalities, user authentication, input validation using express-validator,and role-based access control.</p>

+<p>documentation Link: <a href="https://documenter.getpostman.com/view/31697134/2sA35HVziB#dccd7269-079b-4736-938b-d176311d3547"></a>https://documenter.getpostman.com/view/31697134/2sA35HVziB#dccd7269-079b-4736-938b-d176311d3547 🌐</p>

 <h2>Technologies Used 🛠️</h2>